Recycling and Garbage collection is provided by Miller Waste Systems Inc.

 ALWAYS flatten and tie into bundles no larger than 30"x30"x8"

 DO place boxes and paper products at the curb in your smaller Blue Box.
 Place shredded paper in a clear plastic bag.

 DO NOT include Christmas wrapping paper.
 Because of the high ink content it is not possible to recycle.

 FOOD, DRINK AND LIQUID CONTAINERS

-Includes: aluminum, tetra pak and gable top (drinking boxes, milk cartons, juice containers, etc.), glass, steel, plastic (look for the numbers 1, 2, 3, 4, 5, 6, or 7 inside the recycling logo), foil (pie plates too), spiral wound cardboard cans, empty metal paint cans, and empty aerosol cans.
+Includes: aluminum, tetra pak and gable top (drinking boxes, milk cartons, juice containers, etc.), glass, steel, plastic (look for the numbers 1, 2, 3, 4, 5, 6, or 7 inside the recycling logo), foil (pie plates too), spiral wound cardboard cans, paper cups, ice cream tubs, ridged plastic, empty metal paint cans, and empty aerosol cans.